 "See Professor Snape about Occlumency?
-Why do you need your mind blocked?"
+Because of the visions?"
 Cedric questioned in confusion.

 Harry fought the urge to roll his eyes at Cedric's nickname for Voldemort.
 "I don't know how it works, but it does.
-Anyway, moving on from that because I'm not going to learn Occlumency," he said in a heated tone.
+I think that he's out there in some form.
+He doesn't have a proper body or something, I don't know, but he's still out there.
+Anyway, moving on from that because I'm not going to learn Occlumency.
+This is too valuable to get rid of," he said in a heated tone.

 Cedric put his hands up in surrender, picking up on Harry's tone immediately.
 "Alright, well, what else happened then?" he asked, moving away from that topic.

 "Well, I got angry with Sirius and we kind of left on a rough note so I was upset about that and I was upset about Draco and then as I'm walking back to the castle, crying, I tripped and fell, getting even more angry and then Draco just shows up out of nowhere.
 He was being all sweet and I just, I just couldn't help myself, I kissed him!
 I flat out kissed him and then I was so mad that I did because I had just kissed you earlier and now I was kissing him and I felt awful.
 I told him that I shouldn't have done that and he told me that it was brilliant and all this other stuff-" Harry was silenced by Cedric raising his hand up at him.